 St Helena is an independent charity, which during 2021-22 provided its services largely free of charge to the end user.
-Our grant income from the NHS in 2021-22 constituted approximately 23% of our total income.
-In addition, a further 8% was received from NHS England to provide support for additional pressures related to COVID-19.
-The remainder came from voluntary charitable donations, legacies, hospice shops, our hospice lottery, and our corporate and community fundraising.
+At time of writing, Our grant income from the NHS in 2021-22 constituted approximately 24% of our total income.
+In addition, a further 3% was received from NHSE to provide support for additional pressures related to COVID-19.
+The remainder came from voluntary charitable donations, legacies, hospice shops, hospice lottery, and our corporate and community fundraising.